 An Admiral Product is opened with the specifications for either buying (going long) or selling (going short).
-You go "long" when you buy an Admiral Product in the expectation that the price of the Underlying Reference Instrument to which the Admiral Product is referable will increase, You go "short" when you buy an Admiral Product in the expectation that the price of the Underlying Reference Instrument to which the Admiral Product is referable will decrease, You do not "sell short" the actual Admiral Product - it is the specifications of the Admiral Product that have the long or short trading conditions.
+You go "long" when you buy an Admiral Product in the expectation that the price of the Underlying Reference Instrument to which the Admiral Product is referable will increase, You go "short" when you buy an Admiral Product in the expectation that the price of the Underlying Reference Instrument to which the Admiral Product service of the Underlying Reference Instrument to which the Admiral Product is referable will decrease, You do not "sell short" the actual Admiral Product - it is the specifications of the Admiral Product that have the long or short trading conditions.